 For those who have a more moderate case of sickle cell disease, it is likely that a rating of Medium Substandard will be given.
 This is because these policy holders usually show more symptoms of their condition, and thus could possibly present more risk to the insurer.
 In order to compensate for that higher risk, more premium for their coverage is charged.

 Those who have more severe cases of sickle cell disease – along with recent bouts of complications – are not likely to obtain traditional life insurance coverage.
 This is especially the case if they have recently experienced flare symptoms.
 These individuals may, however, be able to qualify for a graded death benefit or a guaranteed life insurance policy.
-Although the premiums that are charged for these types of policies are generally quite high, it is a way to obtain the insurance protection that is needed.
+Though you will pay more for a GIL policy, it is a way to get coverage if you aren’t insurable for a traditional plan.

 Graded death benefit plans are a unique type of coverage that will give you life insurance protection, even with severe health complications, but it comes with a few loopholes.
 After you purchase one of these plans, you won’t actually have insurance protection until two years after that purchase date.
 If something were to happen to you in the first two years after you bought the plan, your family wouldn’t get the payout from the policy.
 Instead, they would only get a return of premiums.
 Some plans will give you half the payout after the first year, and then the full payout after the second year.

 If you have been diagnosed with sickle cell trait or sickle cell disease and you need life insurance coverage, we can help.
 We work with many of the top life insurance companies in the industry today and we can help you to find the coverage that you need at an affordable premium.